qyune/CMPT-732-Big-Data-Project/README.md

 4. Now you can access to the cluster through AWS CLI with your 'EC2 key pair'.
 6. In the cluster console, we can use'spark-submit' command to run the source file stored in the S3 or we can also run it in the Zeppelin environment.
-7. A produced '.csv' dataset from running 'ghcn_etl.py' will be stored in S3 and that would be the input source for the other processing codes.
+7. The output '.csv' file from running 'ghcn_etl.py' will be stored in S3 and that would be the input source for the other processing codes.